RiccardoImperiale/MERN-Fineance/README.md

 # Fineance
+###

 ### **Fineance is designed to help you manage and track your expenses.**

+In this project, I focused on practicing the MERN stack and testing Render's free deployment option (surprise...
+It's slow 🤝)

 ## ⚙️ Tech Stack
 - React.js